syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 * [SlideOnBottom](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): PopupView will be animated from bottom-to-top when it opens and from top-to-bottom when the PopupView closes
 * [None](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): Animations will not be applied.

-More information for pop-up animations is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-animations).
+More information for popup animations is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-animations).

 {% tabs %}